 While a standardized part of real estate transactions, title generally poses no problem to the vast majority of real estate transactions.
-In other words, the majority of title searches of properties under contract reveal no additional claims to the property by any other parties, and title insurance can therefore be easily obtained.
-However, some parcels of real estate do have title issues (referred to within the industry as “clouds on title”) that prevent title from being “clear” and therefore conclusive as to the correct property owner.
+In other words, the majority of title searches of properties under contract reveal no additional claims to the property by any other parties.
+Title insurance can therefore be easily obtained.
+However, some parcels of real estate do have title issues (referred to within the industry as “clouds on title”).
+These issues prevent title from being “clear” and therefore conclusive as to the correct property owner.
 Sometimes these clouds on title are revealed prior to a transaction occurring, but in other cases, title issues can arise after transactions have occurred or without any transaction occurring at all- such as in cases of adverse possession, for example.

 The resolution of title matters is referred to as “quieting title”; that is, to “silence” any adverse title claims by settlement and/or judicial decree, and the recording of that document in the Registry of Deeds in the county in which the property is located.
 Court actions regarding quiet title matters are similar to other civil litigation cases in terms of procedure, evidence, and involvement of the appropriate court venue.
 However, in other ways, quiet title matters are unique.
 They not only bind the parties to the action (that is, the parties with conflicting title claims), but also are binding upon third parties presently and in the future (that is, any future owner(s) of the property at issue).
 Further, resolutions of quiet title matters by settlement or court order not only resolve the issue central to the dispute, but are inseparable from the title of the land both presently and in the future.